xiaoli-dong/bioinfo_notebook/systemadmin/setup_rstudio_server.md

 ```
 Now, I can access the RStudio server

 However, we cannot leave our SELinux in the permissive mode.
-We set the SELinux into "Enforcing" mode.

-Referencing the [forum post](https://github.com/rstudio/rstudio/issues/4937) here: it seems to indicate that the issue is with the selinux context on the rstudio binaries themselves.
+Referencing the [forum post (https://github.com/rstudio/rstudio/issues/4937) here: it seems to indicate that the issue is with the selinux context on the rstudio binaries themselves.
 Typically binaries are installed in the /usr/bin, /usr/sbin, etc., and not the/usr/lib directory, or sub-directories.
 By default files/directories created under the /usr/lib directory have a context of lib_t: e.g. from /usr/lib/

 ```
 # ls -lZ | grep rstudio